daanishraj/felix-take-home-challenge/submission.md

 >
 > Initially, the task was marked as a *2-hour challenge*, and my approach was developed with that time constraint in mind.
 >
 > Since the mention of the 2-hour limit has now been removed, it is not completely clear to me what the exact expectations are.
+As you asked for a
+> quick submission, I did not have the time to implement some of the ideas shared below.
+But I am happy to discuss them!
 >
 > However, I have completed the following tasks: